NoamCohen48/CMD-controller/README.md

 The controller connects to a pc running the controled program, which enables him to run cmd commands remotely.

 ##### Controlled
-A python script that run's and waits for connection, when connected receives command, run it, answer and repeat till desconnecting.
+A python script that run's and waits for connection, when connected receives command, run it, answer and repeat till disconnecting.

 ##### Controller
 A C# + WinForm program with GUI from which you can connect and communicate with the Controlled program on other machine.